35 years of teaching experience and over a million YouTube subscribers

 Anglo-Link was born in 2008.
 At the time, its aim was to provide online access to English learning material that Minoo had developed in the previous six years while teaching her residential students.
 Three years later, in 2011, Anglo-Link started its own YouTube channel which allowed Minoo to share her lessons with a wider community of learners.
 Today, Anglo-Link's YouTube channel has over one million subscribers.

-The need for an online English course is now more apparent than ever.
+The need for an efficient online English course is now more apparent than ever.
 There is a huge amount of self-study material on the Internet, ranging from very poor to outstanding.
 It is inevitable that those who want to learn English online are beginning to be lost in the overwhelming maze of available lessons.

 Anglo-Link's mission has now changed to providing English language students with an online self-study course that is personalised, complete, structured, and easy-to-use.
 Using our unique 'Study Plan Generator', you can create your personal study plan based on your specific preferences and needs, and then progress through the course step by step, until you have reached your English fluency goals.